styleguidist/react-styleguidist/examples/react-native/README.md

 ## Add Styleguidist to an exsisting react-native project

-A collection of dev-dependencies related to webpack are required to get `react-native` and `react-styleguidist` running on a browser. `babel-preset-react-native` reflects the webpack server that normally bundles react-native apps to the simulators and/or devices.
+A collection of dev-dependencies related to webpack are required to get `react-native` and `react-styleguidist` running on a browser. `babel-preset-react-native` reflects the bundle server that normally serves to react-native apps to the simulators and/or devices.

 ```
 npm install --save-dev react-styleguidist react-native-web webpack babel-loader babel-plugin-react-native-web babel-polyfill babel-preset-react-native file-loader